-HBF Run for a Reason is celebrating 10 years in 2019 and have supported many charities throughout this time, and is one is one of the most wholesome events of all the Perth running races.
+HBF Run for a Reason celebrated 10 years in 2019 and has supported many charities throughout this time.
+It is one is one of the most wholesome events of all the Perth running races.
 The event attracts participants from all walks of life running or walking for their own reason – #hbfrun community.

 My family and I have run the various distances over the last few years and it is always a great festival atmosphere.

 Run a 20km with a private guide that is designed for you in terms of pace, route, etc.

 Smaller and Club Races

 Date: April 5, 2020

 Start Time: 10km – 8.00am, 5km – 8.15am

 The “Bridges”, as its known to the locals, has a long history and was the major fun run in Perth for many years.
 The Bridges is a 10km loop around the Swan River where you cross the Narrows Bridge at the freeway end and run along the South Perth foreshore and cross the Causeway at the East Perth end back to the City.
 You will see plenty of runners, walkers and cyclists on any day getting some exercise in around the river.

 Since 2019 there has been a new start/finish at Elizabeth Quay which should only build to the success of the event and hopefully some PB’s!